Is it time to simplify your

 Section 1031 of the IRS tax code allows a taxpayer to take up to 100% of the sale proceeds from the sale of any investment property and purchase another investment property while deferring the tax on the capital gains reinvested.

-What is a Qualified Intermediary & Why Do You Need One?
+What is a Qualified Intermediary &

 Also known as an Accommodator or a Facilitator; the Qualified Intermediary (QI) is the Intermediary who receives the sale proceeds upon close-of-escrow (COE) of each sold property.